tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 For data authentication, our concern lies with an on-path attacker who possesses devices equipped with CRQCs capable of breaking traditional authentication protocols.
 For instance, the attacker can fake the identity of the target, leading victims to connect to the attacker's device instead of connecting to the actual target, resulting in an impersonation attack.
 While not an immediate threat, it is still a concern when compared to the 'Harvest Now, Decrypt Later' attack.

-In client/server certificate-based authentication, it's common for the certificate's signature in the TLS handshake to have a short lifetime.
-This means that the time between the certificate signing the CertificateVerify message and its verification by the peer during the TLS handshake is limited.
+In client/server certificate-based authentication, the time between the generation of the signature in the CertificateVerify message and its verification by the peer during the TLS handshake is short.
 However, it's worth questioning the security lifetime of the digital signatures on X.509 certificates, including those issued by root Certificate Authorities (CAs).
 Root CAs can have lifetimes of 20 years or more.
-Additionally, root Certificate Revocation Lists (CRLs) may have lifetimes of a year or more, while delegated credentials like CRL Signing Certificates or OCSP response signing certificates can have lifetimes that fall anywhere in between.
+Additionally, root Certificate Revocation Lists (CRLs) may have validity periods of a year or more, while delegated credentials like CRL Signing Certificates or OCSP response signing certificates often have shorter validity periods that fall somewhere in between.

 # Data Confidentiality {#confident}

-Data in transit may need to be protected for lifetimes measured in years.
-The possibility of CRQCs being developed means that we need to move away from traditional algorithms, but at the same time uncertainty about post-quantum algorithm implementation security, lag in standardization, regulatory requirements, and maturity of cryptanalysis may require the continued use of mature traditional algorithms alongside the new post-quantum primitives.
+Data in transit may need protection for years.
+The potential development of CRQCs necessitates a shift away from traditional algorithms.
+However, uncertainty about the security of post-quantum algorithm implementations, regulatory requirements, and the maturity of cryptanalysis may justify the continued use of well-established traditional algorithms alongside new post-quantum primitives for a transitional period.

 The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as one of the component key exchange mechanisms remains unbroken.

-{{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3.
-It fulfils the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.
+{{!I-D.ietf-tls-hybrid-design}} specifies a construction for hybrid key exchange in TLS 1.3.
+This construction achieves the primary goal of hybrid key exchange, ensuring security even if one of the key exchange algorithms is later compromised, while also addressing additional objectives discussed in Section 1.5 of the same document.

-Applications that use (D)TLS and susceptible to CRQC attack MUST migrate to (D)TLS 1.3 and support the hybrid key exchange, as defined in {{!I-D.ietf-tls-hybrid-design}}.
-In the future, we anticipate a shift away from traditional cryptographic algorithms in favor of post-quantum algorithms.
-This transition is expected to provide benefits in terms of CPU efficiency and reduced data transmission overhead compared to hybrid key exchange.
+Implementations of (D)TLS that are vulnerable to "Harvest Now, Decrypt Later" attacks MUST migrate to (D)TLS 1.3 and implement support for hybrid key exchange as defined in {{!I-D.ietf-tls-hybrid-design}}.
+For TLS 1.3 implementations, {{!I-D.kwiatkowski-tls-ecdhe-mlkem}} introduces hybrid post-quantum key exchange groups:

+* X25519MLKEM768: Combines the classical X25519 key exchange with the ML-KEM-768 post-quantum key encapsulation mechanism.
+* SecP256r1MLKEM768: Combines the classical SecP256r1 key exchange with the ML-KEM-768 post-quantum key encapsulation mechanism.

+In addition, For deployments requiring pure post-quantum key exchange, {{!I-D.kwiatkowski-tls-ecdhe-mlkem}} defines ML-KEM-512, ML-KEM-768, and ML-KEM-1024 as standalone NamedGroups for achieving post-quantum key agreement in TLS 1.3.

+{{!I-D.ietf-tls-hybrid-design}} specifies a construction for hybrid key exchange in TLS 1.3.
+This construction achieves the primary goal of hybrid key exchange, ensuring security even if one of the key exchange algorithms is later compromised, while also addressing additional objectives discussed in Section 1.5 of the same document.

+Applications using (D)TLS that are vulnerable to "Harvest Now, Decrypt Later" attacks MUST migrate to (D)TLS 1.3 and support one of the following approaches:

+* Hybrid Key Exchange: This approach combines traditional and post-quantum key exchange algorithms, providing resilience even if one
+  algorithm is compromised.
+As defined in {{!I-D.ietf-tls-hybrid-design}}, hybrid key exchange ensures continued security during the transition to post-quantum cryptography.
+For TLS 1.3, {{!I-D.kwiatkowski-tls-ecdhe-mlkem}} introduces hybrid post-quantum key exchange groups:

+  1. X25519MLKEM768: Combines the classical X25519 key exchange with the ML-KEM-768 post-quantum key encapsulation mechanism.
+  2. SecP256r1MLKEM768: Combines the classical SecP256r1 key exchange with the ML-KEM-768 post-quantum key encapsulation mechanism.

+* Pure Post-Quantum Key Exchange: For deployments requiring a purely post-quantum key exchange, {{!I-D.kwiatkowski-tls-ecdhe-mlkem}}
+  defines ML-KEM-512, ML-KEM-768, and ML-KEM-1024 as standalone NamedGroups for achieving post-quantum key agreement in TLS 1.3.

+## Optimizing ClientHello for Hybrid Key Exchange in TLS Handshake

 The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
 One of the challenges during the PQC migration is that the client may not know whether the server supports the Hybrid key exchange.
 To address this uncertainty, the client can adopt one of three strategies: